KimiTR/ComfyUI-TRMKT-Automation/README.md

 Ensure that ComfyUI is installed.
 Please place this plugin in the custom_nodes directory of ComfyUI: ComfyUI/custom_nodes/ComfyUI_Trmket_nodes/

-Installation dependency: pip install -r requirements.txt
+Installation dependency: "pip install -r requirements.txt"

 Configure the API address in Config. py, which defaults to the local test address, to ensure that the API service is started.